nikkijuk/vaadin-playground/vaadin8binder/README.md

 Code has been written using IDEA community edition.
 Support for Gradle is good and Java code editing works nicely.

-# Limitations

-It seems that gradle-addon picks theme from latest version of vaadin (currently 8.1.7) and not one that I've defined (8.2.0.rc1).

-It seems that gradle-addon support for Gradle 4.4. is not finished yet and thus earlier version (4.3.1) needs to be used.

 # JVM tools in Linux

 In case you need JVM tools in Linux to experiment by yourself